 The Dylan Thomas Theatre

-Programmers for visiting performers from Edinburgh and beyond, as well as frequent recipients of national praise, Swansea's Little Theatre Company have been based in the maritime quarter for 30 years, having originally formed almost a century ago.
+The Dylan Thomas Theatre hosts visiting performers from Edinburgh and beyond and has been the base for Swansea's Little Theatre Company for more than 30 years.
 Pay them a visit for edgy, thoughtful theatre, and hot new theatrical talent.

 The Lovespoon Workshop